Best Places to Stay in Takayama

 HOW TO GET TO TAKAYAMA

 Lying deep in Central Japan, Takayama takes time to reach but given the efficiency of the Japanese transport network, that journey is usually simple.
 The Limited Express Hida service runs from Central Japan’s largest city of Nagoya, to Takayama and onto Toyama in the north.
-Bus services also connect Takayama to Toyama and Kanazawa to the north and the popular alpine valley of Kamokochi and onto Matsumoto to the west.
+Bus services also connect Takayama to Toyama and Kanazawa to the north and the popular alpine valley of Kamikochi and onto Matsumoto to the west.
 For information on how to reach the city, see our ‘How To Get To Takayama’ page.

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR